eHealthAfrica/trace-and-go-public/README.md

 ### Data entry

 1. A health care worker adds a new patient trough odk collect
-1. He adds his mobile number and the number of the family member or relative as well as some personal data
+1. They add the health care worker's mobile number and the number of the family member or relative as well as some personal data
 1. As soon as the form is submitted the formhub server triggers a web hook
 1. This assigns the patient a unique number/id and sends a text message to both the relative and health care worker